patoneill24/OneHealthWebApp/README.md

 One Heatlh Web Application

 # Project set up
-navigate to the client dircetory and run the following command to install the dependencies
+navigate to the client directory and run the following command to install the dependencies
 ```
 npm install
 ```